ppaczek04/Machine_Learning_projects/README.md

 2. **Regression** – predicting California housing prices based on multiple input features.

 The models are trained and evaluated using the `Sequential` API in Keras, and their performance is visualized using **TensorBoard**.
 We also explore how different model architectures impact training outcomes.

+## 9. Neural Network Hyperparameter Tuning
+This project demonstrates the process of **hyperparameter tuning** for a neural network model applied to the **California Housing** dataset.
+It explores how different hyperparameters affect model training and prediction accuracy.
+Two popular approaches are used: **RandomizedSearchCV** from scikit-learn with a Keras wrapper, and **Keras Tuner** for automated hyperparameter optimization.